Author - Senior Advisor on Geopolitics & Security - Speaker

 German version

-To be published by IBIDEM Press, an academic publisher based in Stuttgart by the end of 2025
+To be published by IBIDEM Press, an academic publisher based in Stuttgart

 English version